Importing Local Email

 import-emlx

 Import Apple Mail .emlx files from a Mail directory tree.
+The importer can auto-discover accounts by reading macOS Accounts4.sqlite, or accept explicit arguments.

-msgvault import-emlx <identifier> <mail-dir>The mail directory should be an Apple Mail mailbox tree containing .mbox or .imapmbox directories, each with a Messages/ subdirectory of .emlx files.
+The mail directory should be an Apple Mail mailbox tree containing .mbox or .imapmbox directories, each with a Messages/ subdirectory of .emlx files.
 You can also point directly at a single .mbox directory.

 Examples